Historical Staten Island Maps in the NYPL Digital Collections

-There's a great selection of Staten Island maps and Atlases in the NYPL Digital Gallery.
+There's a great selection of Staten Island maps and Atlases in the NYPL Digital Collections.
 Using the "Pan and Zoom" feature the maps can be enlarged to the point where you can read street names and even the names of residents of individual houses.
 "Pan and Zoom" is not available on all maps, however.

 Here are some of the maps and atlases available: